-So what is the triphasic pill?
+What is the triphasic pill?

-One triphasic pill, “Trifeme”, has a cycle of 28 tablets with varying levels of Ethinylestradiol (oestrogen) and Levonorgestrel (progestin), to be taken at different stages of the menstrual cycle.
-This is what it looks like:
+One common triphasic pill has a cycle of 21 tablets with varying levels of Ethinylestradiol (oestrogen) and Levonorgestrel (progestin), to be taken at different stages of the menstrual cycle, as well as 7 placebo pills.

 They’re not all like this, but the general idea is that triphasic pills allow a lower dose of oestrogen (theoretically meaning fewer side effects), with a mid-cycle boost to prevent ovulation.

-Meanwhile, the progestin component is low at the start (as normal) but ramps up to simulate the natural increase following ovulation.
+Meanwhile, the progestin dose is low at the start (as normal) but ramps up to simulate the natural increase following ovulation.
 You can see this in the graph below of the normal hormonal changes during the menstrual cycle.

 Do triphasic pills work as well as standard pills to prevent pregnancy?

 But because the sample sizes of the trials were too small, more research will need to be done before medical professionals can be confident that one works better than the other, or that standard pills are the same as triphasic pills when it comes to their efficacy.

 Do triphasic pills reduce spotting?

-Across the board, most studies on the triphasic pill, ‘trifeme’, showed that fewer women reported intermenstrual bleeding, or spotting, between their periods.
-This makes sense as the hormone progesterone, which stops your endometrium from breaking down, ramps up over time in these pills.
+Across the board, most studies on the triphasic pill showed that fewer women reported intermenstrual bleeding between their periods, compared to monophasic oral contraceptives .
+This makes sense as the hormone progestin, which stops your endometrium from breaking down, ramps up over time in these pills.

 Do triphasic pills have more side effects?

 But here’s some good news: on average, women taking triphasic pills report no additional side effects, cycle disturbances or medical problems than on standard pills .

 This is great news for anyone thinking about making the switch.
-Still, it’s worth remembering that different pills have different effects in different women.
+Still, it’s worth remembering that different pills have different effects on different women.
 So if yours is working for you, that’s what really matters.